 If you're driving in, you'll have plenty of time to admire the Caesars scenery as you hike from the parking garage to the registration desk.
 The fact that they don't have sherpas standing by to help you make the ridiculously long trek through the casino laden down with luggage seems like a missed opportunity.
 Yes, you could use any of the four valet parking options, some of which get you closer to the lobby, but those are often "full" and restricted to guests and/or the upper echelons of the players' club strata.

 And this being a part of the modern Vegas means that yes, you have to pay for parking.
-It's $18 per day for valet and while self is free for now, it won't be for very long.
+It's $20 per day for valet $12 for self-parking.

 If you are going to be a guest, there are plenty of different room towers, each with its own personality and price point.